Kansas pharmacists recovery network

 You are not alone

-KsPRN assists any Kansas-licensed pharmacist, pharmacy technician, or pharmacy intern whose health and/or professional effectiveness has been or is likely to be impaired by the disease of chemical dependency and/or other physical or mental health issues.
-The program encourages participants to seek treatment and rehabilitation.
+KsPRN assists any Kansas-licensed pharmacist, student pharmacist, or pharmacy technician whose health and/or professional effectiveness has been or is likely to be impaired by physical health, mental health, or substance use disorder concerns.
+The program works with participants to find an effective path towards improved wellness and a safe return to work.

 why report?